 - Contact the local Forest Service field office

 - Head online to find reviews of trails (The Preferred Method)

-Online Research the preferred method: There are numerous sites that you can use to find which hiking trail your should take.
+Online Research is the preferred method: There are numerous sites that you can use to find which hiking trail you should take.
 The first place to check out online is www.alltrails.com.
 This site has a great selection of trails with descriptions associated with them.
 While getting family and friend input is important their experience can be very limiting.
 Sites like AllTrails provide user reviews from different times of the year, in different weather, and at different skill levels.
 This will give you a much more holistic view of each of the trails you are considering.

 Never Ending Research